-- 1. Install the shelf clips in the slots of the shelf standard mounting rails located on the sides of the chamber interior, 4 clips per shelf. - a.
-Squeeze each clip, insert the top tab first, and then the bottom tab using a rocking motion. - 2.
-Set the shelves on the clips. - a.
-Verify the shelves are level.
+- 1. Install the shelf clips in the slots of the shelf standard mounting rails located on the sides of the chamber interior, 4 clips per shelf. - Squeeze each clip, insert the top tab first, and then the bottom tab using a rocking motion. - 2.
+Set the shelves on the clips. - Verify the shelves are level.

-CONNECT TO THE VACUUM SUPPLY
+CONNECT TO THE VACUUM AND GAS SUPPLIES

-1. Connect the vacuum supply to the KF-25 Side-Mounted Vacuum Port
+1. Vacuum Supply: Connect to the KF-25 Automated Vacuum Port